Ehanlion/mist_obsidian/0. The North-West Highlands/Events/The Vanishings in the North-West.md

 5. [[Schooner's End]]
 6. [[Trawlrock]]
 7. [[Anchorpoint Fisheries]]
+#### Attacking the Caravans:
+The followers, namely brutes like the Sahaguin followers, will attack supply caravans that are sent by [[Gandoras City]] along the coast.
+This is done to obtain weapons and armor for the followers.
+These attacks occur between towns to disrupt the trade flow.

+They target the following goods in particular:
+1. Potions and potion ingredients
+2. Weapons
+3. Armors and shields
+4. Magical Artifacts
 #### Who is taking these people:
 Groups of mutated sea creatures appear to be leading the raids.
+These can be any form of sea creature but they will all have in common mutations dictated in the 'Mutations' section of [[The Followers of Karak-Ulgurath]] note.

+Creature list:
 1. [Deep Scion](https://5e.tools/bestiary/deep-scion-vgm.html) is a powerful, psionic shapeshifter with pseudopods swarming from its back.
 Good leader for raids.
 2. [Kraken's Priests](https://dr-eigenvalue.github.io/bestiary/creature/kraken-priest) are powerful priests of the deep who can summon the calls of their masters to scare their enemies.
 Also a good leader for the raids.
 3. [Merrow](https://www.dndbeyond.com/monsters/16956-merrow) are good minions for the raids with a nice grappling attack.